benzman81/homebridge-nukiio/README.md

 # Use Nuki Webhook
 Usually the plugin makes calls to nuki bridge to get the state of a lock.
 Since Nuki supports Webhooks it is possible for Nuki to push a lock state on the fly to the plugin.
 If the configuration parameter "webhook_server_ip_or_name" is set, than the plugin registers a Webhook in Nuki automatically if not already set to use it for lock state update and caches it.
-If the configuration parameter "webhook_server_ip_or_name" is not set, than a request will be send to the bridge every time a lock state is requested.
-In later development using Webhook will send no more request to the bridge for lock state.
-This will be changed in a later release.
+If the configuration parameter "lock_state_mode" is set to 0, than there are still requests going out to the bridge for requesting state update and the Webhook only pushes the new state to HomeKit changes of the loock not done with HomeKit (i.e. pushin hardware button or using the Nuki app).
+If the configuration parameter "lock_state_mode" is set to 1, than there will be no requests send to the bridge for requesting the state.
+Only the cache is returned that is maintained by the webhooks.

 * Note: An automatically added Webhook does not get removed ever, so you need to do it manually if you don't need it anymore.*